 Amazon has always been cagey about its Kindle sales, but Forbes estimates that sales of the iconic e-reader hit a peak of more than 13 million in 2011.
 Amazon itself reported that sales of the e-readers and tablets on Black Friday 2011 quadrupled what they were in 2010, likely partially driven by the holiday release of the popular Kindle Fire.
-Today it's one of the best holiday gift buys on Amazon.
+Last year it was one of the best holiday gift buys on Amazon.

 Though Teenage Mutant Ninja Turtles dolls actually took the No. 1 toy spot in 2014, the Disney "Frozen" Snow Glow Elsa doll was No. 2 – and "Frozen" items across toy categories generated more than $530 million in sales during 2014, according to MarketWatch.
 Shoppers fought over merchandise at the Disney Store in Times Square, and desperate parents paid inflated prices for the costumes and toys online, according to the New York Post.